ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/private_key.md

 Console.WriteLine(WifIsBitcoinSecret); // True
 ```

-Note that it is easy to go from Bitcoin Secret to Private Key.
-It is important to remember that it is impossible to go from a Bitcoin Address to Public Key because the Bitcoin Address contains a hash of the Public Key, not the Public Key itself.
+Note that it is easy to go from **BitcoinSecret** to private **Key**.
+On the other hand, it is impossible to go from a Bitcoin Address to Public Key because the Bitcoin Address contains a hash of the Public Key, not the Public Key itself.
 Process this information by examining the similarities between this two codeblock:

 ```cs